 Did you know that 13% of pregnant women experience prenatal depression?
-If you are experiencing symptoms of depression while pregnant, you are not alone.
+If you are experiencing depression symptoms while pregnant, you are not alone.
 It may be more common than you think.

 With sudden changes in hormone levels, increased nausea causing you to be unable to eat well, and pregnancy mood swings, it makes sense that so many women experience prenatal depression.

-You may be wondering, is treating depression during pregnancy important?
-Some women think since pregnancy doesn’t last forever, their symptoms will go away eventually.
+You may be wondering, is treating severe depression during pregnancy important?
+Some women think since pregnancy doesn’t last forever, their mental illness symptoms will go away eventually.

 While that may be true for some, there are other things to consider when experiencing signs of prenatal depression.
 A mother can experience bouts of depression while pregnant.
 Can prenatal depression affect the baby?
 Click here to find the answer.